-With respect to the methods based on deep learning, \texttt{DL\_LapIRN} (\cite{Mok2020}) was ran with the same regularization balance as \texttt{MIRRBA}, i.e. with $\lambda_{smooth}=0.1$ and $\lambda_{diffeo}=1.0$, while all other recommended settings were used.
+Regarding deep learning-based methods, \texttt{DL\_LapIRN} (\cite{Mok2020}) was ran with a similar regularization balance as \texttt{MIRRBA}, i.e. with $\lambda_{smooth}=0.1$, while all other recommended settings were used.
 For \texttt{DL\_Voxelmorph}, we used the latest diffeomorphic version to date (\cite{Dalca2019}), with the NCC loss and recommended settings.
 For methods relying on a training stage, we split our dataset into five folds, paying attention to balance data from different acquisition centers among folds.
 For each fold, we refer to $\mathcal{D}_{\rm train}$ and $\mathcal{D}_{\rm test}$ as the train and test dataset, respectively.
 We trained the DL-based approaches on $\mathcal{D}_{\rm train}$ before testing them on $\mathcal{D}_{\rm test}$ for the five folds.

 All architectures were implemented with PyTorch (\cite{Paszke2017}) and trained from scratch on a Nvidia V100 32GB SXM2 GPU.